Valodim/zsh-livestreamer-completion/readme.md

 This completes the [SpeedRunsLive](http://twitch.tv/team/srl) team.
 More than one is possible by just adding more names to the line.

+justin.tv favorite channel config
+---

+Unlike the twitch.tv followed channels, favorites for justin.tv do NOT need authentication.
+Yay!
+Simply set your username like this:

+    zstyle ":completion:*:justin:favorites" username MyTwitchUsername

 fine tuning